Beautiful Signs for a Better Planet

 It is also worth considering what happens to a room or door sign when a building is renovated or torn down.
 Historically, signs would be sent to landfill and left for future generations to deal with.
 More recently, a few braille sign manufacturers have overcome barriers to recycle signs post-consumer use.
 In addition to having a robust end of life return and recycle program, Green Dot Sign® provides customers who choose to update their signage a credit for returning used signs.

 ADA signage purchasing has traditionally been driven by several decision-making criteria.
-Consider these points in conjunction with sustainability in order to select that signs that are best for your organization.
+Consider these points in conjunction with sustainability in order to select those signs that are best for your organization.

 Facilities signs within the scope of the U.S. Department of Justice 2010 Standards for Accessible Design must comply with signage content regulations.
 As braille signs have moved beyond basic blue and white sign to a variety of attractive sign designs, sometimes ADA signage requirements are overlooked.
 Compliance challenges arise with some overseas and American sign companies that do not regularly work with ADA signs.